 There is no greater threat to individual and collective human prosperity than the crisis of extinction.
 It threatens our ways of life unparalleled in human history, except for the asteroid impact that almost wiped out our species about thirteen thousand years ago.3 We inhabit a struggle that holds within it the possibility to decimate our species, a domino effect of ecosystem collapse that will leave the vast majority without access to food or water and permanently alter the landscape of our plant and animal life.
 The result of this collapse will be conflict, inducing mass migrations, the continuation of existing wars, and the start of new wars.
 For many, violence and disease will follow, thrusting the vast majority of humanity into a time experience of desperation and struggle.

 At any given moment, it’s difficult to know exactly how far our environmental crisis is accelerating because it just keeps getting worse.
 Our oceans are evaporating4, causing feedback loops that increase air humidity, warm the atmosphere, and further contribute to evaporation.
 This evaporation is coupled with oceanic overheating, which is devastating to marine and avian life.5 Early and declining snow melts are shrinking our lakes,6 resulting in increasing salinity that directly impacts the local climate and wildlife.
 Earth’s deserts are expanding,7 and over the past one hundred years we have lost as much forest as we had in the previous nine thousand years combined.8 Over the past fifty years, natural disasters have increased by order of magnitude, occurring ten times more frequently today than in 1960.9 Sea levels continue to rise as arctic glaciers melt at rapid speed,10,11 a change that will severely damage coastal cities around the globe and contain the potential to release dormant infectious diseases such as anthrax.12 Earth’s atmosphere now contains carbon dioxide (CO2) levels higher than at any point in the past 800,000 years.
-About three million years ago, Earth had similar amounts of COin our atmosphere; the result was temperatures and sea levels about fifteen to twenty-five meters (fifty to eighty feet) higher than today.13 We are in the midst of a sixth major extinction, with recent predictions estimating that 70 percent of surveyed species will perish.14 It’s difficult to estimate how this eradication of life will impact humanity, but it is easy to understand how mass extinctions take a part of our humanity.
+About three million years ago, Earth had similar amounts of CO2 in our atmosphere; the result was temperatures and sea levels about fifteen to twenty-five meters (fifty to eighty feet) higher than today.13 We are in the midst of a sixth major extinction, with recent predictions estimating that 70 percent of surveyed species will perish.14 It’s difficult to estimate how this eradication of life will impact humanity, but it is easy to understand how mass extinctions take a part of our humanity.
 The crisis of extinction is an expansive web of event chains collapsing upon one another and perpetually becoming worse than previous predictions.

 To best frame the crisis of extinction, we must also recognize past and present ill actors.
 Over the past decades, many individuals and organizations have engaged in coordinated efforts to discredit the severity of the crisis through disinformation campaigns.
 For example, despite having evidence linking fuel burning to the rising levels of CO2 in our atmosphere, there is no shortage of corporate-sponsored “think tanks” actively churning out misinformation.15-27 Fossil fuel energy companies and investors have worked tirelessly over the past three decades to divide public opinion and purchase legislators to prevent meaningful political action from stemming the crisis.
 Popular media spreads information about how individuals might play a role in combating the climate crisis.
 Stop using plastic straws, recycle more, and travel less are just some of the many schemes concocted and popularized by corporate propagandists.
 They spin narratives highlighting the individual as a problem while intentionally omitting the root causes of our crisis.
 Today there are one hundred companies operating and eight now defunct organizations that are responsible for 70 percent of global emissions.28 Those who have engineered the crisis now seek to absolve themselves from the responsibility of solving it, instead attempting to create confusion and apathy.
 Critics of reimagining our spiritual connection with nature might argue that politics, not renewed philosophies of meaning and value, is the best pathway toward addressing the climate crisis.
 Nothing within the immediate present supports that claim.
 Global leadership is impotent, engaging in systems and power structures whose only function is to prolong and protect the established order.
 It should surprise no one that the same systems that invited the crisis of extinction to our doorstep will never be adequate to transcend it.
 What should be recognized as crimes against humanity is instead chalked up to the cost of doing business.
 The crisis of extinction forces us to confront the worst of our species, those who subscribe to systems of meaning and value that extend no farther than their personal accumulation of wealth.
 Now in the immediate present, we find ourselves deep in a hole that we have yet to stop digging.